About Our Team

 ACMG Top Rope Climbing Instructor

-Originally from Calgary, Laura (she/her) found climbing in the summer of 2022—and hasn’t looked back since.
+Originally from Calgary, Laura (she/her) found climbing in the summer of 2022 and hasn’t looked back since.
 Within her first year, she was summiting Mt.
-Habrich and the Chief with friends who inspired and pushed her, setting the tone for a fast and passionate dive into the climbing world.
-Not long after tying in for the first time, she began teaching and working in the industry.
+Habrich and the Chief with friends who inspired and pushed her, setting the tone for a fast, passionate dive into the climbing world.

 Based in Squamish, Laura splits her time between the gym and the crag, guiding and instructing with contagious enthusiasm.
 She loves helping climbers break into leading sport routes and finds real joy in supporting others as they grow in skill and confidence.
 Her perfect climbing day?
 Sunshine, good snacks, great friends—and a lake to jump into after.

 When she’s not climbing, you’ll find Laura skiing, running, or sewing upcycled clothing.
-Laura has recently begun the journey towards working in the ski industry and is excited for what's to come in the guiding world.
+She has recently begun the journey toward working in the ski industry and is excited for what’s to come in the guiding world.

 “The camaraderie of the rope.”